microsoft/CloudAdoptionFramework/ready/AzNamingTool/INSTALLATION.md

   ![GitHub Workflow](./wwwroot/Screenshots/GitHubActionInstallation2.png)

-6. Access your Azure App Web App to cnofirm the site is successfully deployed.
+6. Access your Azure Web App to confirm the site is successfully deployed.

 ***